 - $22.19 per day if they earn $180,000 and above

 For example: A family earning $120,000 with an infant attending a licensed facility-based centre full-time currently pays on average $1,172 per month.
 By early 2022, this family can expect to pay an average of $284 per month.

 The amount that you will save will vary depending on the fees your child care provider charges.
 However, grant-receiving providers must commit to helping Alberta ensure families reach an average of $10 per day by the end of 5 years.

-- Grant recipients must also commit to working with the government to ensure fees for all families reach an average of $10 per day by the end of 5 years (2025-26).
+- Grant recipients must commit to working with the government to ensure fees for all families reach an average of $10 per day by the end of 5 years (2025-26).

 How grants are calculated

-- Infant spaces (under 19 months) will receive the highest grant rates given the low staff to child ratio and additional costs of operating spaces for this age group.
+- Infant spaces (under 19 months) receive the highest grant rates given the low staff to child ratio and additional costs of operating spaces for this age group.

 Creating new child care spaces